Mynkj1996/bike-sharing-assignment/README.md

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@Mynkj1996] - feel free to contact me!

 <!-- Optional -->